anandu06dev/ng4StarterKit/README.md

 ## Repository (State Management Service)

-Build a basic repository to share state and communicate state changes using Angular's change detection, along with the operations, transformations, and rules for creating, manipulating and storing that data.
-Use a repository for any type of application data that requires state or storage management.
+Build a reactive repository to share state and communicate state changes using RxJS reactive operators, along with the operations, transformations, and rules for creating, manipulating and storing that data.
 Let's have a look at how to define a basic repository for the customer domain:

 ```
 @Injectable